 One might think it is easy to prepare for something they expect; to brace themselves against foreseen misfortunes, or to open the door to likely possibilities.
 And yet it is these expected things, good or bad, that dwell in our subconscious, ultimately festering into our deepest fears.

 The Chamber of the Veil was one such expected thing.
 In the past year alone, Kamau had gone through countless guidelines and simulations.
-But even then he’d wondered why there were no testimonies from those who’d crossed before.
+But even then he had always wondered why there were no accounts or testimonies from those who’d crossed before.
 And the more he prepared, the deeper his anxiety became.

 As soon as he stepped into the chamber, Kamau realised how inadequate his preparations had been.
-The air was devoid of all smell and taste.
-The wind was mournful and the darkness sentient, of an ancient origin, watchful.
-But worst of all was the cold; a chill that seeped into flesh and soaked through bone, reaching for his soul; for his tether to life.
+The air he breathed was devoid of all smell and taste.
+A hollow wind wailed bitterly, lamenting with neglect.
+The darkness here was sentient, of an older denser origin, watchful.
+But worst of all was the cold phantom touch; a caressing chill that seeped into flesh and soaked through bone, reaching for his soul; for his tether to life.
 Kamau froze, unable to breathe.

 For any but the Hadiza, this cold was fatal.
 They alone were born with a spark that ignites and evicts it.
 Kamau’s spark flared for the very first time, a warmth that wrapped him in a halo of protection.
-He sighed deeply with relief.
+He sighed deeply, relieved at this acknowledgement of his heritage.

 Commander Nakai stood waiting for him, her gold fur-linings and bracelets glistening, face stolid.

 As they descended a winding path, Kamau tried to maintain the cold indifference crucial for any who ventured into the chamber.
-He did not flinch at the grotesque stone carvings of ancient beasts; some tall as giraffes while others were crawling serpentine terrors.
+He did not flinch at the grotesque stone carvings of ancient beasts; some tall as giraffes while others were crawling serpentine terrors with numerous horrid mandibles.

-He did not marvel at the Guardians all around, dressed in black leather kilts; the men’s bicep rings, women’s fur-linings and bracelets, all glowed like silver fireflies in the darkness.
+Neither did he marvel at the Guardians all around, dressed in black leather kilts; the men’s bicep rings, women’s fur-linings and bracelets, all glowed like silver fireflies in the darkness.
 Some were running drills with astonishing speed and dexterity while others lounged on boulders watching him and the commander walk by.
 Everywhere the commander passed, the Guardians would spring to attention, stomping one foot in salute.

 Kamau barely stifled a gasp when a purple spirit floated through him, oozing a horrid sweat that trickled and vanished just before hitting the ground.
 It left a sweet rot in its wake as it floated up to the commander.
 She inclined her ear, listening to its mouthless whisper.
 She nodded curtly and then watched it fade into the gloom.